porteux/porteux/README.md

 ## Installing new applications or packages

 To install new applications that are not in the App Store or in the Slackware repository, AppImage packages are recommended.
-If an application is not available in AppImage format, PorteuX provides an optional Flatpak XZM module that can be used to download and install any software available in Flatpak.
+If an application is not available in AppImage format, Flatpak is avaialable by default and can be used to download and install any software available in Flatpak repositories.

 To download a Slackware package that is not present in PorteuX and convert it to a XZM module, run the command `getpkg -m [packageName]` (e.g `getpkg -m gimp`).
-After the XZM module is created, double-click to activate it.
+After the XZM module is created, double-click or call `activate [moduleName]` to activate it.
 It's recommended to move the module to the `porteux/modules` folder to ensure it is automatically loaded after boot.

 To build anything inside PorteuX, it's recommended to download and activate the `05-devel` XZM module, which includes compilers, git, make, headers, etc. To build a driver (e.g. VirtualBox or any physical device), also download and activate the `06-crippled-sources` XZM module.